SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Go try it now - much better!
 A lot of context is displayed on the error page.
 - Go add that `(string)` typecasting for user ID again.

+### LS Checkout Overlay
+- In `cart.html.twig`, add `{% block javascripts %}`.
+- Inside: `<script src="https://app.lemonsqueezy.com/js/lemon.js" defer></script>`.
+- Don't forget to `{{ parent() }}` call.
+- Now let's add `lemonsqueezy-button` CSS class to the Checkout link.
+- Refresh the cart page and try.
+- It's loading, but then 404.
+- Yeah, that's because we have a special endpoint that redirects to the actual LS checkout URL.
+- We can temporarily `dd($lsCheckoutUrl)`, copy it, and use in that link.
+- But we can do better.
+-